 - a.
-Results of daily or unit test will be given a percent grade.
+Results of daily or unit test, I_CAR tests and homework will be given a percent grade.
 (20% of final grade) - b.
 The final exam will be a percent grade.
 (20% of final grade)

-Lab(60% of final grade) - Assessed on a basis of:
+Lab (60% of Final Grade) - Assesses on a basis of:

-- 4. Final Grade Computation

 - a.
-40% of final grade classroom
+Safety Procedures

 - b.
-60% of final grade lab
+Proper use of machine and had tools

+- c.
+Quality of workmanship, skill

+- d.
+Attitude and cooperation

+- e.
+Attendance

-- 5. Daily/Weekly
+- 5. Final Grade Computation

 - a.
+40% of final grade-classroom

+- b.
+60% of final grade-lab

+- 6. Daily/Weekly

+- a.
 Minimum grade required to remain in class is 70%.
-Any student who drops below this level without recognizable effort to improve, will be dropped from all ABDR classes.

 - b.
-Contents and Organization of student notebook will be averaged into this grade.
+A weekly lab grade will be given which includes safety, attitude and cooperation, attendance, proper use of tools, and quality of workmanship on projects.

-E. Special Requirements
+E. SPECIAL REQUIREMENTS

-- 1. Students must complete Personal & Equipment Safety Test and Right to Know work sheets 100% correctly before participating in lab activities. - 2.
+- 1. Students must complete Personal & Equipment Safety Test and Right to Know worksheets 100% correctly before participating in lab activities. - 2.
 The instructor will appoint a student foreman on a rotation basis. - 3.
 All students will be responsible for the tool lock up and shop clean up. - 4.
 Each student is required to have a locker and keep it clean and organized. - 5.
 There will be a basic set of hand tools and safety equipment required for the course.
-A suggested tool list will be available to the students (see attached) - 6.
+A suggested tool list will be available to the students. (see attached) - 6.
 Students must agree to the rules and regulations set forth by the program administrators.
 Signed copies of the rules and regulations form will be kept on file in the office of the program coordinator.
 Violations deemed harmful or negligent are grounds for immediate dismissal from the program.
 By signing, students agree to be dropped from class if violations occur.